getsentry/sentry-javascript/MIGRATION.md

 ## Removing the `API` class from `@sentry/core`

-The internal `API` class was removed in favor of the `initAPIDetails` function and the `APIDetails` type.
-More details can be found in the [PR that deprecated this class](https://github.com/getsentry/sentry-javascript/pull/4281).
-To migrate, see the following example.
+The internal `API` class was removed in favor of using client options explicitly.

 ```js
 // New in v7: